trymtv/IT1901-Barkeep/BarKeep/readme.md

 The app itself is using "implicite storage" because the user never has to manage big sets of data.
 This gives a better sence of "flow" and makes it easier to manage the userdata when the user should be able to log in and see its own data.

+There is also a json module that is not being used at this time because it could be used at a later date for storing local data that is particular to the device such as settings.

 ## FxGUI